 Regular day hiking essentials.

-Bring an ice ax for the snowfield if it is there.
+Ice ax for the snowfield if it is there.
 Check from the valley before your climb.

 Crampons for the snowfield if it is there.
-The snow may already have steps kicked in by other climbers.
+The snow may have steps kicked in by other climbers.
 It's a good idea to bring them if conditions are icy or early in the season.

 Approach shoes are helpful on the upper part of the mountain.